quasarframework/quasar/docs/src/pages/start/umd.md

 The list of available [Quasar Icon Sets](/options/quasar-icon-sets) can be found on [GitHub](https://github.com/quasarframework/quasar/tree/dev/ui/icon-set).

 ### Changing Quasar Language Pack
-Assuming you have already included the CDN link to your desired Quasar I18n Language (unless you want "en-us" language pack which is used by default), you can then tell Quasar to use it:
+Assuming you have already included the CDN link to your desired Quasar I18n Language (unless you want "en-US" language pack which is used by default), you can then tell Quasar to use it:

 ```js
 // example setting German language,